uuidjs/uuid/README.md

 uuid() has become uuid.v4(), and the `format` argument is now implicit in the `buffer` argument. (i.e. if you specify a buffer, the format is assumed to be binary).

-### uuid.BufferClass

-The class of container created when generating binary uuid data if no buffer argument is specified.
-This is expected to go away, with no replacement API.

 ## Testing

 In node.js